-Display the course on the whiteboard in a prominent location at least 30 minutes before the start.
+Display the course at least 30 minutes before the start.
 If you intend to set a different or shorter course for slow handicap boats, make this clear.
-Ensure there is an up to date harbour map available to view.
+Ensure there is an up-to-date harbour map available to view.

 Liaise with patrol boats